nikhilanand03/Task-1/MiniTask_2.md

 Now, these improvements need to be implemented.
 The coding needs to be done for the new microcontroller and the prototype can be created again but with these modifications, as I think that will make a big difference to the final product.

+2. **Voice-controlled lamp**

+**Problem Statement**:

+This project is based on the idea of making a pair of lamps which can be turned on and off using simple voice commands.
+There are commands that can turn each lamp individually on/off, as well as a command to simultaneously switch both on/off.

+**Ideation and Planning**:

+The first prototype used an Amazon Echo to collect voice commands and send those signals to the lamp.
+The following characteristics can be improved upon:
+-  Amazon Echo: _Advantages_: It's relatively easy to use and to pair up with your lamps.
+The voice commands can easily be programmed and be sent to the lamps to change their state. _Disadvantages_: The main disadvantage here is that if we are planning on making a full-fledged product, then we obviously can't be pairing it up with something as expensive as an Amazon Echo, which offers way more features than we require.
+We can work on a less sophisticated substitute in the second prototype of our product.

+**Choosing a pipeline**:
+Now, we need to essentially use a voice recognition module, and work on providing speech recognition functionality to the product.
+This can then be integrated with the lamps and this can be the basis for the next prototype.

+**Prototyping phase**:
+Our ideas can be implemented and an appropriate speech recognition module can be created and programmed.
+Then we'll try to allow it to send signals to the lamp in order to complete our second prototype.